-Certificate in Languages and Intercultural Communication
+Certificate in Language and Intercultural Communication

 - Analyze critically both the target language and their native language as systems of communication.